OTRF/Security-Datasets/environment/shire/aws/Date_Documentation/README.md

 	1 Apache Guacamole (installed from https://github.com/jsecurity101/ApacheGuacamole.
 Modification were made to user-mapping.xml to fit this project)

-	1 Operator machine (Created for C2’s.
+	1 Red Team Operator machine (Created for C2’s.
 Currently only Powershell Empire (https://github.com/EmpireProject/Empire) is the only one on this machine)

 ## Audit Policies:
 Audit policies are pushed out through GPOs within `HFDC1.shire.com`.
 Registry audit rules are pull from the [Set-AuditRule](https://github.com/hunters-forge/Set-AuditRule) project and pushed out to each machine during the configuration process in Terraform.
 The list of server and workstation audit policies that were pushed out, can be found: